Ibrahim-Furkan-Yaygin/Structural-Analysis-Toolkit/README.md

 The current version has the following limitations:

 - Only 2D truss structures are supported.
-- The geometry must lie in the global XY plane.
+- The geometry must lie in the global XY plane in the CAD drawing.
-- DXF geometry is currently expected to use millimeter units.
+- CAD drawing is expected to use millimeter units.
+- Only DXF exports are supported.
   - DXF exports with `LWPOLYLINE` entities are currently not supported.
 - Truss members are assumed to carry axial loads only.
 - Loads are applied at nodes.